Some common jargon used within Livestock Information

-Some common terms and acronyms used within Livestock Information
+Some common acronyms used within Livestock Information

 Animal Health Business Reform